Skip to content

 • Lawyer and Mediator Referral Services

-• a Legal Advice for Sexual Assault Survivors Program, which offers 2 hours of free legal advice for survivors
+• a Workplace Sexual Harassment Legal Advice Program, which offers up to 4 hours of free legal advice

-• a Workplace Sexual Harassment Legal Advice Program, which also offers up to 2 hours of free legal advice
+Legal Info Nova Scotia offers legal information on a range of topics.
+It also provides lawyer and mediator referral services and a Workplace Sexual Harassment Legal Advice Program, which offers up to 4 hours of free legal advice.

 The Public Legal Education and Information Service of New Brunswick offers legal information on a range of topics and operates a toll-free family law information line and virtual family law information centre.